Quantum geometry, stability and modularity: New explicit formulae, by S. Feyzbakhsh

-To summarise, case (i) only contributes to the walls above $\ell_f$ (which are of the same form as described in Lemma \ref{lem.destabilising objects}), and cases (ii) and (iii) only contribute to the last wall $\ell_f$.
-Define $\v_1 \coloneqq \ch(\cO_\CY(2H)[1])$ and $\v_2 \coloneqq \cO_\CY(4H)$, and let $(b,w^{^{\pm}})$ be points in $U$ just above and below the final wall $\ell_f$.
+To summarise, case (i) only contributes to the walls which are of the same form as described in Lemma \ref{lem.destabilising objects}.
+If $x>4$, this is the only case that we need to consider and so Theorem \ref{thm-main} is valid.
+But if $\beta = 4H^2$, cases (ii) and (iii) contribute to the last wall $\ell_f$.
+Define $\v_1 \coloneqq \ch(\cO_\CY(2H)[1])$ and $\v_2 \coloneqq \ch(\cO_\CY(4H))$, and let $(b,w^{^{\pm}})$ be points in $U$ just above and below the final wall $\ell_f$.
 Then applying the wall-crossing formula \cite[Equation (16)]{Feyzbakhsh:2022ydn} shows that we have three contributions along this wall: \begin{enumerate} \item $\{\v_1,\v_1+\v_2\}$ contribution (corresponding to case (ii)) to $\bOm_{\,b,w^{-}}(\v)$ is